MatheyDeo/LilyGoT-keyboard-s3-pro-usb-boot-keyboard/README.md

-The USB Wrapper library doesn't let users change the Interface protocol, although some devices require it.
+The USB Wrapper library doesn't let users change the Interface protocol.
-The "Keyboard" interface protocol can be forced by directly editing the TinyUSB library.
+If the device requires it the "Keyboard" interface protocol can be forced by directly editing the TinyUSB library.

 To do this, open the **Hid.h** at <br>
 `C:\Users\user\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.14\tools\sdk\esp32s3\include\arduino_tinyusb\tinyusb\src\class\hid\hid.h`(windows) or
 `/arduino15/packages/esp32/hardware/esp32/2.0.1x/tools/sdk/esp32s3/include/arduino_tinyusb/tinyusb/src/class/hid/hid.h`(linux)
-and change the line 70 from `HID_ITF_PROTOCOL_NONE     = 0, ///< None` to:
+and change the line 70 from `HID_ITF_PROTOCOL_NONE = 0` to:
-`HID_ITF_PROTOCOL_NONE     = 1, ///< None`.
+`HID_ITF_PROTOCOL_NONE = 1`.

-After the change, every compiled HID device will be forced into "keyboard" interface mode.
+After the change, every newly compiled device with HID will be forced into "keyboard" interface mode.
-To revert the change, one can reinstall the ESP32 board package.
+By reinstalling the ESP32 board package this change is reverted.